slavaaaaaaaaaa/smaslennikov.github.io/recipes.md

 * 12 whole cloves
 * 3 cinnamon sticks
 * 3 star anise
-* 4 tbsp maple syrup or honey or agave
+* 8 tbsp maple syrup (or agave or honey, but then it's a different amount)

 **Quantity adjustments:**